 DELIVERY MODE(S): Organic Chemistry I, consisting of CH2610 A3, S1, S2, L1, and L2 will be delivered in Lecture, Tutorial and Laboratory Components.

+COURSE OBJECTIVES:

-OBJECTIVES (OPTIONAL): The objective of Organic Chemistry I is for students to become proficient in their understanding of the theory of Organic Chemistry as outlined in the Calendar Description and in this Course Outline.
+The course objective of Organic Chemistry I is for students to become proficient in their understanding of the theory of Organic Chemistry as outlined in the Calendar Description and in this Course Outline.